 So we always have the say to live out our faith.
-Or not.

 For Boaz to take on Ruth and Naomi, it looked like all burden and no gain.
-But he did it anyway.
+But maybe she was cute.
+Maybe he enjoyed seeing her efforts.
+Maybe he liked providing.
+So he did it anyway.
 Boaz was God's idea of a good man.

-He expressed God's kindness, grace, favor, and loyalty.
-And the most wonderful blessing happened.
-When Ruth and Boaz gave Naomi a grandson, the neighbors said, "God has restored life to you.
+He expressed God's kindness and grace.
+I'm sure God enjoyed watching the whole thing.
+And then the most wonderful blessing happened.
+When Naomi's grandson was born, the neighbors said, "God has restored life to you.
 God has given you a better gift than seven sons!"
 Boaz gave hope not only to Naomi and Ruth, but to the whole town.
 In God's eyes, that's a good man.